adanmercado/WMIHardwareInfo/README.md

 ```

 # Code Coverage
-In (Visual Studio 2019) this feature is considered paid and not in the community version
+In (Visual Studio 2019) this feature is considered paid and not in the community version.

-#todo 🔜 to free tools
+#todo test free tools 🔜

 # Test Driven Development (TDD)
-#todo 🔜
+With this approach, we focus on writing the test first before the feature is present in the original project of course it will fail the first time.
+Then we go and write the code in the method to match the unit test solution.
+It allows us to write test-oriented code.
+This is a picture from the internet showing the process:

 ![alt text](https://marsner.com/wp-content/uploads/test-driven-development-TDD.png "TDD")